Design and Control of a Midair-Reconfigurable Quadcopter using Unactuated Hinges: Control

 The vehicle is capable of controlled hover in both the unfolded and two-arms-folded configurations.
 In the unfolded configuration, the vehicle acts as a conventional quadcopter; each of the four propellers produce positive thrust forces ($\thrust{i} > 0$) in the \z{B}{} direction.
 However, in the two-arms-folded configuration, only two propellers of the same handedness produce positive thrust forces in the \z{B}{} direction; the other two propellers spin in reverse, producing negative thrust forces that cause their associated arms to fold downward.
 In this configuration, the folded arms are positioned such that the thrust forces produced by their associated propellers create a yaw torque that counteracts the yaw torque produced by the other two propellers.
 Note that for the design considered in this paper, the arms have a \SI{90}{\degree} range of motion such that the thrust produced by a folded arm has no component in the \z{B}{} direction.

 In the four-arms-folded configuration each of the four propellers are spun in reverse ($\thrust{i} < 0$), resulting in all four arms folding.
-Although the vehicle is not capable of controlled hover in this configuration, the attitude of the vehicle can still be fully controlled, allowing for the vehicle to reorient itself while in projectile motion.
+Although the vehicle is not capable of sustained hover in this configuration, the attitude of the vehicle can still be fully controlled, allowing for the vehicle to reorient itself while in projectile motion.
+This capability allows the vehicle to maintain a desired attitude while traversing narrow gaps in the four-arms-folded configuration, minimizing attitude errors when returning to the unfolded configuration, allowing for a more rapid recovery.

 A cascaded control structure typical of multicopter control, shown in Figure \ref{fig:control}, is used to control the vehicle in both the unfolded and two-arms-folded configurations.
-A position controller first computes a desired acceleration based on position and velocity errors, allowing for the computation of the desired total thrust in the \z{B}{} direction, $\totalThrust$.
+A position controller first computes a desired acceleration based on position and velocity errors, allowing for the computation of the desired thrust direction \z{B}{} and total thrust $\totalThrust$ in that direction.
 Then, an attitude controller computes the desired torque required to align the thrust direction \z{B}{} with the desired acceleration direction and achieve the desired yaw angle.
 Finally, the individual propeller thrust forces necessary to generate the desired total thrust and desired body torque are computed.
-For each propeller, the desired thrust is converted to a desired angular velocity, which an electronic speed controller is used to track.
+For each propeller, the desired thrust is converted to a desired angular velocity, which an electronic speed controller tracks.

-A similar control structure is used in the four-arms-folded configuration.
-However, because the four arms do not produce thrust in the \z{B}{} direction while folded, we omit the position controller and instead command desired attitudes to the attitude controller directly.
-The individual thrust forces that minimize the sum of each thrust force squared while producing the desired torque are then computed.
-Note these thrust forces can be efficiently computed using the Moore-Penrose pseudoinverse of the matrix relating the four thrust forces to the torque acting on the vehicle.
+A similar control structure is used in the four-arms-folded configuration, but with a slight modification.
+Because thrust cannot be produced in the \z{B}{} direction, the position of the vehicle is not controlled in this configuration, but the attitude can be controlled.
+Thus, in this configuration we omit the position controller and instead command desired attitudes to the attitude controller directly, allowing for the vehicle to reorient itself while undergoing projectile motion.
+As the desired thrust $\totalThrust$ from the position controller is neglected in this configuration, the Moore-Penrose pseudoinverse of the matrix relating the four thrust forces to the torque acting on the vehicle is used to compute the minimum 2-norm of the thrust forces necessary to achieve the desired torques.
+Note that more sophisticated methods (e.g. solving a convex optimization problem) could also be used to convert the desired torques into the four thrust forces.